-The 2019 European Travel Study program is open to students of all majors and all tracks, including online students.
+The European Travel Study program is open to students of all majors and all tracks, including online student.
+Our next scheduled travel will be summer of 2021.
+Below is information from the 2019 program.

 Program Description and Itinerary